GoogleChrome/web.dev/src/site/content/en/blog/testing-web-design-color-contrast/index.md

 multitude of ways.

 1. [Pika](https://superhighfives.com/pika)<br>
-A MacOS system extension, uniquely capable of showing the contrast of any colors on the entire screen, colors on gradients, colors with transparency, and more.
+A MacOS app, uniquely capable of showing the contrast of any colors on the entire screen, colors on gradients, colors with transparency, and more.
 Intent is explicit, users manually choose the pixels to compare.
 A tiny bit less automated with a huge feature gain.